Welcome to year 4:

 Year 4's homework is given out on Friday and is due in the following Wednesday at the latest.

 Please remind your children to do their homework or they will be asked to attend Homework Club during Thursday playtime.

 St Martin de Porres' class assembly will be Wednesday 27th September.

-St Martha's class assembly will be on Wednesday 1st November.
+St Martha's class assembly has been postponed until Wednesday 8th November.

 Reading: The Big Read

-Our Big Read book this half-term is Philip Pullman's 'I Was A Rat- Or The Scarlet Slippers', a twist on an old fashioned fairy-tale set in a historical setting.
+This half-term we will continue Philip Pullman's 'I Was A Rat- Or The Scarlet Slippers', a twist on an old fashioned fairy-tale set in a historical setting.
 The children will be reading this in class every day, building their reading fluency and decoding skills.
 As well as reading out loud, they will reflect on the novel's key characters, settings and themes.
 Over the course of the half-term, they will have opportunities to make their own predictions, share their opinions about key characters, and write simple summaries of what they have read.
 They will also explore elements of the text through drama and dance.